sadorlovsky/python-app-example/README.md

 pipenv run python main.py
 ```

-Now you can check http://localhost:8000 or http://localhost:8000/test in your browser
+Now you can check http://localhost:8000 in your browser

 ## Build for production